Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Animal

-Quick and frenzied muppet Animal is worked up by every part in life – however he has a specific ardour for drumming, notably wit his band Dr. Enamel and the Electrical Mayhem.
+Quick and frenzied muppet Animal is happy by every little thing in life – however he has a selected ardour for drumming, significantly wit his band Dr. Tooth and the Electrical Mayhem.
 He’s able to calmer moods and has sometimes confirmed he’s able to coherent dialog – although these moments are few and far between.

 Carried out by Frank Oz (1975–2000), Eric Jacobson (2002–current)